top of page

 McGill Method Framework

-There's no room for guesswork.
-The McGill Method is a rigorous, evidence-based, patient-centered process used to identify what reliably triggers your symptoms (i.e. postures, movement patterns, and loads) and then replace them with strategies that help you move forward without gambling on a flare-up.
+We removed the guesswork.
+The McGill Method is a patient-centered, evidence-based, process used to identify what reliably triggers your symptoms and then replace them with strategies that help you move forward with confidence.

 How we assess